The Temple of the Muses: Plot summary

 Decius receives a message from a hetaireia who services the Parthian ambassador, claiming to have knowledge of the plot and offering to meet him in the local necropolis.
-But when Decius arrives, she is dead, and he is arrested by the local authorities for murder.
+However, when Decius arrives, she is dead, and he is arrested by the local authorities for murder.
 Creticus obtains his release from prison, but insists that he stay inside the embassy.
 Defying these orders, Decius sneaks into the city and visits the house the murder victim mentioned.

 Hiding under a bed, he overhears a secret conclave between Ataxes (the high priest of the cult of Baal-Ahriman), the Parthian ambassador, and Achillas, the King's Guard commander.
 Achillas is preparing a revolt against Rome, to be coordinated with a new offensive by the Parthians against Syria.
 The Parthians are confident in their ability to defeat any Roman army sent against them on the open field, but are worried about the Romans' expertise in siege warfare; to secure their cooperation, Achillas promised them the schematics and prototypes of the new war machines designed by Iphicrates.
 With Ataxes's help, "Baal-Ahriman" will announce to the Egyptian mob that Princess Berenice's soon-to-be-born child is actually divine, allowing her to usurp the King and pronounce her child the new heir, with Achillas acting as regent.
 Achillas killed Iphicrates when he refused to release the book, which had the secret treaty between Achillas and Parthia hidden in its pages, for delivery to the ambassador.

 Decius makes his way back to the embassy, but is caught by Ataxes.
 Decius threatens to reveal that he is a fraud, but Ataxes turns the tables by killing a stray cat and loudly claiming Decius is the killer, which incites a riot.
 Decius barely makes it back to the palace, and reveals the plot to Creticus and the King.
 Achillas, called in, calmly denies the charges and says that, since Ataxes was killed in the riot, there is no proof.
 Ptolemy, conscious that Achillas's family is too powerful for him to take direct action, sends him on a prolonged "inspection tour" to the upriver garrisons.
 Before departing, Achillas confronts Decius in private and asks why he would care so much about the death of Iphicrates.
 Decius's answer is simple: Achillas profaned the Temple of the Muses by committing murder inside it.

 As soon as he re-enters the embassy, Decius is ambushed, gagged and bound by the other Romans, who plan to ship him to Rhodes before he can cause any more trouble.
 Julia promises to follow him shortly.

 Writing in his memoirs, Decius adds that he finally settled his score with Achillas years later, when he returned to Egypt with Caesar (during the latter's famous mediation between Ptolemy XIII and Cleopatra).